USS William B. Preston: Nanking Incident

-After turning Kungwo over to the British gunboat, William B. Preston returned to Nanking unhampered by further sniping.
-On 27 March, with 70 more refugees embarked, the ship cleared Nanking and headed downriver.
-Lt.
-Cmdr.
-G. B. Ashe, the ship's commanding officer, recalled that the Chinese had emplaced a field-piece at a key river bend and, accordingly, ordered general quarters well in advance.

-Cleared for action with guns trained out and the Stars and Stripes flying, William B. Preston rounded the bend, ready for a showdown.
-The Chinese, however, allowed the ship to pass without any firing.
+After turning Kungwo over to Cricket, William B. Preston returned to Nanking unhampered by further sniping.
+On 27 March 1927, with 70 more refugees embarked, she cleared Nanking and headed downriver.
+Lieutenant Commander G. B. Ashe, the ship's commanding officer, recalled that the Chinese had emplaced a field artillery piece at a key river bend and, accordingly, ordered general quarters well in advance.
+Cleared for action with guns trained out and the United States flag flying, William B. Preston rounded the bend, ready for a showdown.
+The Chinese, however, allowed the ship to pass without opening fire.
+William B. Preston again qualified for the Yangtze Service Medal for her actions against snipers while convoying American nationals out of the troubled areas.

+1927–1934

-Receiving the Yangtze Service Medal for these actions against snipers while convoying American nationals out of the troubled areas, William B. Preston returned to routine cruising soon thereafter.
-She was back in the United States by 1929, homeported at San Diego, and assigned to the Battle Force.
+William B. Preston returned to routine cruising in East Asia soon after the Nanking Incident.
+She was back in the United States by 1929, home-ported at San Diego, California, and assigned to the Battle Force.
+She operated with the Battle Force until 1934.

-1930s

-To meet the obligations imposed by the naval treaties of the 1920s and 1930s, William B. Preston was part of a group of destroyers laid up in reserve at Philadelphia.
+To meet the obligations imposed by the Washington Naval Treaty of 1922 and the London Naval Treaty of 1930, William B. Preston was part of a group of destroyers laid up in reserve at the Philadelphia Navy Yard at League Island in Philadelphia, Pennsylvania.
 She was decommissioned there on 15 October 1934.

+1939–1941
-As America's Navy grew in the first months following the outbreak of World War II in Europe, the need for auxiliaries to support the Fleet multiplied accordingly.
-On 18 November 1939, William B. Preston was selected for conversion to a small seaplane tender and redesignated AVP-20.
-Soon thereafter, the ship entered the New York Navy Yard for conversion.

-William B. Preston was recommissioned on 14 June 1940.
-On 2 August 1940, the ship was reclassified again, this time to destroyer-seaplane tender, and redesignated AVD-7.
+As the U.S. Navy grew in size in the first months following the outbreak of World War II in Europe on 1 September 1939, the need for auxiliary ships to support the fleet multiplied accordingly.
+On 18 November 1939, William B. Preston was selected for conversion to a "small seaplane tender" and redesignated AVP-20.
+Soon thereafter, she entered the New York Navy Yard at Brooklyn, New York, for conversion.
+With her conversion complete, she was recommissioned on 14 June 1940.
+On 2 August 1940, the ship was reclassified again, this time as a "destroyer-seaplane tender," and redesignated AVD-7.

-She departed the New York area three days later and arrived at Hampton Roads the following day.
-On 11 August, she headed for the Caribbean and arrived at Guantánamo Bay, Cuba, four days later.
-She then steamed to Panama, transited the canal on 24 August, and proceeded on to San Diego, where she arrived on 5 September for an eight-day pause en route to Hawaii.
+William B. Preston departed the New York City area on 5 August 1940 and arrived at Hampton Roads, Virginia, on 6 August.
+On 11 August 1940, she headed for the Caribbean and arrived at Guantánamo Bay, Cuba, on 15 August.
+She then steamed to the Panama Canal Zone, transited the Panama Canal on 24 August 1940, and proceeded on to San Diego, where she arrived on 5 September 1940 for an eight-day pause en route to Hawaii.

-After mooring to a Submarine Base pier at Pearl Harbor on 19 September, the ship commenced operations with the Fleet.
-She engaged in such tasks as tending scout planes, towing targets during fleet exercises, and making routine offshore patrols through 30 September.
-She then anchored at Palmyra Island to tend PBY Catalinas through 4 October, when she returned to Pearl Harbor.
+Departing San Diego on 13 September 1940, William B. Preston mooring to a Submarine Base pier at Pearl Harbor, Hawaii, on 19 September 1940.
+She then commenced operations with the fleet.
+She engaged in such tasks as tending scout planes, towing targets during fleet exercises, and making routine offshore patrols through 30 September 1940.
+She then anchored at Palmyra Atoll in the northern Line Islands to tend U.S. Navy PBY Catalina flying boats through 4 October 1940, when she returned to Pearl Harbor.